Share this Post

 Navigating the terminology in the fields of nutrition and dietetics can make anyone’s head spin.
-If you’ve decided to go back to school to pursue an education in nutrition, you may feel overwhelmed by terms like ‘certified’, ‘board certified’, ‘registered’ and ‘licensed’, and even more so about which path is right for you.
+If you’ve decided to go back to school to pursue an education in nutrition, you may feel overwhelmed by terms like ‘certified’, ‘board certified’, ‘registered’, and ‘licensed’.
+Maybe even more so about which path is right for you.
 If you’re finding the decision between holistic nutrition and dietetics a difficult one to make, you’re not alone.
+So what is the difference between a Nutrition Therapist Master vs. Registered Dietitian?

 Search for Clarity